huggingface/transformers/docs/source/en/model_doc/llava_next.md

 - We advise users to use `padding_side="left"` when computing batched generation as it leads to more accurate results.
 Simply make sure to call `processor.tokenizer.padding_side = "left"` before generating.

 - Note that each checkpoint has been trained with a specific prompt format, depending on which large language model (LLM) was used.
-You can use processor's `apply_chat_template` to format your prompts correctly.
-Each message in the conversation history for chat templates is a dicts with keys "role" and "content".
-The "content" should be a list of dicts, for "text" and "image" modalaties.
+You can use the processor's `apply_chat_template` to format your prompts correctly.
+Each message in the conversation history for chat templates is a dictionary with keys "role" and "content".
+The "content" should be a list of dictionaries, for "text" and "image" modalities.
 Below is an example of how to do that.

 We will use [llava-v1.6-mistral-7b-hf](https://huggingface.co/llava-hf/llava-hf/llava-v1.6-mistral-7b-hf) and a conversation history of text and image.
 Each content field has to be a list of dicts, as follows: